Europia79/HostageArena/README.md

 `/vips setspawn <arena>` (sets the spawn location for hostages)

-If the `/vips setspawn <arena>` command ever breaks, then you can use these two commands instead:
+If the `/vips setspawn <arena>` command ever breaks, (or if you want more fine-grained control over where each hostage spawns), then you can use these two commands instead:

 `/aa select <arena>`

-`/aa addspawn VILLAGER 3 fs=0 rs=2500 ds=2500 index=1`
+`/aa addspawn VILLAGER 1 fs=0 rs=0 ds=2500 index=1`

 "aa stands for `/arenaAlter`. `fs` stands for First Spawn (normally 0 or 1 seconds after the match beings).
-`rs=2500` stands for ReSpawn after 2500 seconds (hopefully never).
+`rs=0` stands for ReSpawn.
+NOTE: `rs` MUST BE LESS THAN OR EQUAL TO ZERO.
 `ds=2500` stands for DeSpawn after 2500 seconds (hopefully never).
-The cmd `/vips setspawn` automatically sets the respawn & despawn time to the duration of the match.
+The cmd `/vips setspawn` automatically sets the despawn time to the duration of the match.
-So if you use `/aa addspawn` then try to set the respawn & despawn time greater than or equal to the match duration.
+So if you use `/aa addspawn` then try to set the despawn time greater than or equal to the match duration,
+and set the respawn time to zero.
 Also, if you use `addspawn` then you can choose 3 different spawn locations for each VIP.
 `setspawn` will spawn all 3 hostages in the same room.